Ana Pozzi Harris

 Faculty Advisor.
 TimeFrame – UNG Art History Club, since December 2022.

-Webmaster.
+TimeFrame Website Manager.
+Since August 2022.
 TimeFrame Website.
-Since August 2022.

 Social Media Faculty Contributor.
+Since February 2022.
 TimeFrame Instagram.
-Since February 2022.

 Co-Founder with Elissa Ferguson.
 TimeFrame – UNG Art History Club.
 February 2020.